What to Do When Your 5 Year Old Won’t Stay in Bed

 7. Praise your child the next morning

-We sometimes focus so much on correcting our kids’ challenging behaviors that we forget the best way to change them is to focus on the positive ones.
-We’re more motivated to keep going when we hear all the ways we’re doing well than the ways we’re not.
+We focus so much on correcting our kids’ challenging behaviors that we forget that the best way to change them is to focus on the positive ones.
+All of us are more motivated to keep going when we hear how we’re doing well than the ways we’re not.

 Yep, even if that meant your child cried for hours and practically tore the door down (only to collapse in a heap on the floor).
 There’s always something positive to celebrate the next morning.

 You might say, “You fell asleep in your own room!”
 Or “It’s hard trying something new, but you got through a whole night on your own.”
-Or “You played quietly in the morning and waited for us to get you!”
+If she’s been waking up too early the next morning, you can say, “You played quietly and waited for us to get you!”

 Celebrate the small moments.
-She might even be taken aback by the positive reinforcement when all she had been hearing are admonitions about her behavior.
+She might even be taken aback by the positive reinforcement when all she had been hearing were admonitions about her behavior.

 I’m a firm believer that you should do what works for you.
 After all, what works for one family may not for another.
 There truly is no one-size-fits-all solution, especially with parenting.

-But I also believe that, whatever you decide to do, you should also be consistent with it for a while.
-Changing methods (“Okay, you can sleep in our bed—just for tonight!”) only sends mixed messages and set you back farther than you hoped for.
+But I also believe that, whatever you decide to do, you should be consistent with it for a while.
+Changing methods (“Okay, you can sleep in our bed—just for tonight!”) only sends mixed messages and sets you back farther than you hoped for.

 In other words, it may not be that all the things you’ve tried in the past haven’t worked.
 It’s that you may not have been consistent long enough to see them work in the first place.